sergicanet9/go-hexagonal-api/README.md

 * Two database UIs (mongo-express and pgAdmin).
 * Two API instances, one for each database.

-The URLs for Swagger and the database UIs will be printed in the console.
+Check the console output for Swagger UI, gRPC UI, database UIs, and HTTP and gRPC command examples.

 To stop and remove all containers, run:
 ```